tanghyd/spiir/docs/_sources/ligolw.rst.txt

-However, collaboration-wide support for this this legacy data type will not be maintained forever, with some packages deprecating support for any ilwd:char types as of Python3.10 and onwards - making it imperative for users to use the updated formats in their research and development workflow as soon as possible.
+However, collaboration-wide support for this this legacy data type will not be maintained forever, with some packages deprecating support for any ilwd:char types as of Python3.10 - making it imperative for LSC members to use the updated formats in their workflow as soon as possible.
+In the rare cases that historical data with ilwd:char types will still need to be used, conversion should be as simple as running a once-off script to replace ilwd:char types with integers forthe LIGO LW XML documents in-place.

 In the case of SPIIR, a number of LIGO LW XML documents generated from the Python2.7 version of the pipeline may still contain ilwd:char types.
 To complicate matters, SPIIR